Organizational Structure

 A. Centralized Design Team

-• Possible communication bottlenecks if centralized leadership becomes overloaded.
+• Communication bottlenecks if leadership gets overloaded.

-• Mid-to-large companies with mature design leadership.
+• Mid-to-large companies with mature design leadership

 B. Embedded Design Team